Getaway (Earth, Wind & Fire song)

-"Getaway" is a single by R&B/funk band Earth, Wind & Fire released in 1976 on Columbia Records.
+"Getaway" is a song by R&B/funk band Earth, Wind & Fire, released in 1976 on Columbia Records as the first single from the band's seventh studio album Spirit.
 The song reached No. 1 on the Billboard Hot Soul Songs chart and No. 12 on the Billboard Hot 100 chart.
 "Getaway" also peaked at No. 12 on the Billboard Dance Singles charts.
+A remixed version appears on the soundtrack for Gran Turismo 4.

 Overview

-Getaway was produced by Maurice White and Charles Stepney and composed by Beloyd Taylor and Peter Cor Belenky.
+"Getaway" was produced by Maurice White and Charles Stepney and composed by Beloyd Taylor and Peter Cor Belenky.

-An instrumental version of Getaway was the single's b-side.
-Getaway also came upon EWF's 1976 studio album Spirit.
+An instrumental version of "Getaway" was included as the single's B-side.

 Critical reception

-Joe McEwen of Rolling Stone said "Getaway, a current pop smash, is EWF at its best.
+Joe McEwen of Rolling Stone said "'Getaway', a current pop smash, is EWF at its best.
 The theme is in line with urban escapist classics like 'Up on the Roof' and 'World of Fantasy', with pyramid mumbo-jumbo temporarily laid aside.
 A propulsive funk track laced with dizzying changes makes the song one of the most sophisticated pop hits in recent memory".
 Record World said that "A tapestry of electronics and syncopated vocals provides an inertia that should send the song skyrocketing to the top."
-Ed Hogan of Allmusic described Getaway as a "fantastically frantic jam".
+Ed Hogan of AllMusic described "Getaway" as a "fantastically frantic jam".
 He also noted that "listen to the opening horn blasts which could be termed assaultive if this wasn't such a cut as well as the earth-shaking energy that's released on the track, it's easily one of the band's most sensational sides."
 Music Week declared that the song "opens proceedings in fine style, with Philip Bailey's falsetto sweetening its funky rhythms".